strawberrypie/rusentiment/test.md

 (4) Jokes

-While jokes do imply positive mood of the user who shared them, identifying them is beyond the scope of this annotation task.
-Therefore the jokes should be skipped.
+<div style="text-align: justify">While jokes do imply positive mood of the user who shared them, identifying them is beyond the scope of this annotation task.
+Therefore the jokes should be skipped.</div>

 - A man walks up to a librarian and asks, "Do you have any books on Pavlov's dogs and Schrödinger's cat?"
 The librarian responds, "It rings a bell but I'm not sure if it's here or not."
 - It’s great to be here this evening in the vast, magnificent Hilton ballroom — or what Mitt Romney would call a little fixer-upper.”